Paweł Mąciwoda: Early career

 Born in Wieliczka, Mąciwoda began playing bass guitar semi-professionally at the age of 15 with his father's encouragement.
 His young age on the rock and roll circuit earned him the nickname "Baby", but within a few years Mąciwoda was touring Europe with a jazz fusion band called the Little Egoists, and for overlapping periods of time performed as a member of the avant-garde rock bands Düpą and Püdelsi, both based in Kraków.
 At about the same time he also released a solo album entitled Radio Wieliczka.
 His other band credits during his early years included the popular jazz-rock band Walk Away, headed by the world-famous violinist Michał Urbaniak and lead vocalist Urszula Dudziak, with whom he recorded the album Magic Lady.

 Current projects

 In 2009, he appeared on the WU-HAE's Opera Nowohucka album alongside such artists as Grzegorz Markowski, Maciej Maleńczuk and Olaf Deriglasoff.

 As of 2011, Mąciwoda has been collaborating with friend and fellow musician Efrem Wilder in the outfit Stirwater.
-The name Stirwater is derived from the English translation of Mąciwoda last name "Mąciwoda".
+The name Stirwater is derived from the English translation of Mąciwoda's last name.
 The collaboration between musicians ended after a couple of years but they managed to get a single recorded.
-It was called "Water water" and it was number two for a couple of weeks on the Polish radio station Trójka in the summer of 2012.
-After that the band broke up but the project Stirwater is continued as he is playing and recording with fellow musicians from all over the world e.g. Florian Hofer from Germany or Atma Anur from UK.
+It was called "Water Water" and it was number two for a couple of weeks on the Polish radio station Trójka in the summer of 2012.
+After that the band broke up, but the project Stirwater has continued, as he is playing and recording with fellow musicians from all over the world like Florian Hofer from Germany, and Atma Anur from the UK.